Superior Capsule Reconstruction

 The shoulder joint is stabilized by the joint capsule and rotator cuff.
 Tears to the rotator cuff can cause severe pain and impairment.
 When defects in the underlying upper joint capsule add to the instability caused by rotator cuff tears, it cannot be repaired with conventional treatments.
 Superior capsular reconstruction is a surgical procedure performed to restore shoulder stability in irreparable rotator cuff tears.

-The shoulder is made up of the humerus (upper arm bone), scapula (shoulder blade) and the clavicle (collarbone).
+A cadaver graft made of skin, dermis, and soft tissue is used for the reconstruction.
 The articulation between these bones to move the shoulder in all possible directions is supported by a group of four muscles called the rotator cuff, which surround the shoulder joint.

 A fall on an outstretched arm, repetitive stress, abnormal bone growth or a sudden jerk while lifting a heavy object can cause the rotator cuff to tear.
 A rotator cuff tear can be treated with non-surgical or surgical repair.
 However, irreparable rotator cuff tears are massive tears that cannot be easily repaired.
 They may be asymptomatic or present with severe pain and disability.